 - Ensuring drivers are appropriately licenced and trained; and

 - Continuing to develop our safety and security procedures.

 - Helping the environment

 Public transport produces significantly less emissions per customer kilometre compared to cars.
 We are committed to reducing its emissions by ensuring our vehicles comply with European emissions standards and by continuing to keep pace with new technologies.
 We are committed to encouraging modal shift to public transport on a national basis and procurement of new lower emission vehicles to further reduce the environmental impact of public transport.

-We are committed to ensuring that Leap Card is the best value for money.
-We are continually upgrading the Leap Card system to improve customer experience through additional features such as Capping, Leap 90 and Auto Top-Up, and also by developing digital platforms such as the Leap Top-Up App.
-We will maintain a contact centre for customer queries and keep our website up to date with the latest information,.
+We are committed to ensuring that the TFI Leap Card is the best value for money.
+We are continually upgrading the TFI Leap Card system to improve customer experience through additional features such as Capping, Leap 90 and Auto Top-Up, and also by developing digital platforms such as the TFI Leap Top-Up App.
+We will maintain a contact centre for customer queries and keep our website up to date with the latest information.
 We will develop new technology to continually improve user experience.

 7.2 Providing value for money

-We regulate PSO fares by reviewing fare changes submissions by each PSO operator annually.
-We issue “fares determinations” each year which outline the exact fares changes and the reasoning behind the granting of these changes.
-We are continually correcting legacy based fares anomalies to help achieve a fairer fares structure.
+We regulate PSO fares by reviewing fare change submissions by each PSO operator annually.
+We issue “fares determinations” each year, which outline the exact fare changes and the reasoning behind the granting of these changes.
+We are continually correcting legacy based fare anomalies to help achieve a fairer fare structure.

 7.3 Free Travel Scheme